 We are a not-for-profit business and all net proceeds from licensing fees are distributed to copyright owners.

-Copyright Licensing is the sole, recognised Reproduction Rights Organisation (RRO) in New Zealand for text based copyright material and is a member of the global body, the International Federation of Reproduction Rights Organisations (IFRRO).
+We are the only Reproduction Rights Organisation (RRO) in New Zealand for text based copyright material and is a member of the global body, the International Federation of Reproduction Rights Organisations (IFRRO).

 What is an RRO?